song-sangmin/RandomForestRegression_SOGOS/README.md

 ### Scripts

 Most major functions are stored in modules, which are used to control processing functions that may be needed across scripts.
-The `class_RF.py` holds the important Class objects used in `Training_RandomForest.ipynb`.
+The `mod_RFR.py` holds the important class objects used in `Training_RandomForest.ipynb`.
 We use the environment `mlsogos`, in the `binder` folder.

 - *Modules*: